-Heating and cooling loads should be determined by using a recognized sizing method such as CSA F280-M90, "Determining the Required Capacity of Residential Space Heating and Cooling Appliances."
+Heating and cooling loads should be determined using a recognized sizing method such as CSA-F280-M90, "Determining the Required Capacity of Residential Space Heating and Cooling Appliances."

-While a heat pump can be sized to provide most of the heat required by a house, this is not generally a good idea.
+While a heat pump can be sized to provide all of the heat required by a house, this is not generally a good idea.
 In Canada, heating loads are larger than cooling loads.
 If the heat pump is sized to match the heating load, it will be too large for the cooling requirement, and will operate only intermittently in the cooling mode.
-This may reduce performance and the unit's ability to provide dehumidification in the summer.
+This may result in reduced performance, and may impair the unit's ability to provide dehumidification in the summer.

 Also, as the outdoor air temperature drops, so does the efficiency of an air-source heat pump.
-Consequently, it doesn't make economic sense to try to meet all your heating needs with an air-source heat pump.
+Consequently, it doesn't make economic sense to try to meet all your heating needs with an airsource heat pump.

-As a rule, an air-source heat pump should be sized to provide no more than 125 percent of the cooling load.
-A heat pump selected in this manner would meet about 80 to 90 percent of the annual heating load, depending on climate zone, and would have a balance point between 0°C and -5°C. This generally results in the best combination of cost and seasonal performance.
+As a rule of thumb, an air-source heat pump should be sized to provide no more than 125 per of the cooling load.
+A heat pump selected in this manner would meet about 80 to 90 per cent of the annual heating load depending on climate zone.
+A heat pump sized in this manner would have a balance point between 0°C and -5°C. This generally results in the best combination of cost and seasonal performance.